rameshwar-p001/VS-Code-Extension/README.md

 🔗 HTTP (connects to localhost:11434 for model inference)

-🧠 DeepSeek Coder via Ollama
+🧠 TinyLlma Coder via Ollama

 🙌 Credits
 Made with ❤️ by Patil Rameshwar D